Severe Thunderstorm Warning issued for McCreary, Wayne by NWS - NewsBreak

 Severe Thunderstorm Warning issued for McCreary, Wayne by NWS

-Effective: 2021-10-06 21:04:00 EDT Expires: 2021-10-06 21:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: McCreary; Wayne The National Weather Service in JACKSON KY has issued a * Severe Thunderstorm Warning for South central Wayne County in south central Kentucky Southwestern McCreary County in south central Kentucky * Until 945 PM EDT. * At 903 PM EDT, a severe thunderstorm was located near Mount Pisgah, or 12 miles northeast of Jamestown, moving northeast at 20 mph.
+Effective: 2021-10-06 21:20:00 EDT Expires: 2021-10-06 21:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: McCreary; Wayne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 PM EDT FOR SOUTH CENTRAL WAYNE AND SOUTHWESTERN MCCREARY COUNTIES At 919 PM EDT, a severe thunderstorm was located over Parmleysville, or 10 miles south of Monticello, moving north at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near Great Meadows Campsites around 915 PM EDT.
-Other locations in the path of this severe thunderstorm include Parmleysville and Griffin.
+IMPACT...Expect damage to roofs, siding, and trees.
+This severe thunderstorm will remain over mainly rural areas of south central Wayne and southwestern McCreary Counties.
 TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0